eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_registry/features/paths.md

 # Paths

-This project uses the [simple-path-generator plugin](../basyx.aasregistry-plugins/README.md) to create a builder java class that can be used in conjunction with the AAS registry client to reference a field of an *AssetAdministrationShellDescriptor* document.
+This project utilizes the [simple-path-generator plugin](../basyx.aasregistry-plugins/README.md) to generate a builder Java class.
+This class is designed to work with the AAS registry client, enabling it to reference a field in an AssetAdministrationShellDescriptor document.

 To use the path builder class, specify this dependency in your POM file with an appropriate version:

 ```xml
 <dependency>